This teacher comments: One of the best non-fiction books I've read all year!

 On a lighter note, why do publishers insist on using end notes when footnotes are so much easier for the reader to access.
 Sommers' research was overwhelming - she should have proudly showcased it through the use of footnotes.

 I rate this book 5 stars out of 5.

 This book can be found on Amazon.com here: The War Against Boys.

 Reviewed on December 26, 2005.

 Note: this review generated a lot of discussion over the years on my original Amazon.com review of the book.
-Click the link above and you will find that my review is the 2nd review listed.
+Click here to see the comments.
 Most comments are thoughtful, although one is bizarre.